pwspew/portfolio2/README.md

 ### Space Game of Doom !!!

-This game was created using Processing, using Object-Oriented Programming to structure and manage in-game entities.
+This small project was created using Processing, using Object-Oriented Programming to structure and manage in-game entities.
 Core game elements such as players, enemies, projectiles, or obstacles are kept as classes, allowing for scalable and easily maintainable code.
 ![Running Game](https://github.com/pwspew/portfolio2/blob/main/images/spacelook.png?raw=true)
 ### Downloads:
 <a href="https://github.com/pwspew/portfolio2/blob/main/src/SpaceGameofDoom/windows-amd64.zip">